abaransy/In-Memory-File-System/README.md

         stringstream ss(path);

         while(getline(ss, curr, '/')) paths.push_back(curr);
-    //We use the parsed path name to navigate down the trie, until we reach the desired directory or file for(auto p : paths) {
+    //We use the parsed path name to navigate down the trie,
+    //until we reach the desired directory or file for(auto p : paths) {
             if (temp->names[p]) {
                 temp = temp->names[p];